dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/ScriptingTheCLI.md

 ## Run CLI Commands from a Text File   {#Running}

-You can create a simple text file of command lines and use the splice&gt; run command to run the commands in that file.
+You can create a simple text file of command lines and use the `run` command to run the commands in that file.
 Follow these
 steps:

 <div class="opsStepsList" markdown="1">